Last updated 1 June 2019.

 7. Your Right to Return the Products or Cancel a Contract for Services and to Receive a Refund

-7.3.
-If a Product was supplied in error, is incomplete or faulty and you believe that you are entitled to a replacement or repair in accordance with paragraph 8 below, please telephone us on 0333 320 1030 or email us at firstname.lastname@example.org.
-In the event that you are entitled to a replacement or repair in accordance with paragraph 8 below, the transportation charges will not be applied.
+7.4 If a Product was supplied in error, is incomplete or faulty and you believe that you are entitled to a replacement or repair in accordance with paragraph 8 below, please telephone us on 0333 320 1030 or contact us Via our LiveChat channel at www.micro-scooters.co.uk.
+In the event that you are entitled to a replacement or repair in accordance with paragraph 8 below, the transportation charges will be refunded.

-7.4 If you have received the ordered Product(s) and have simply changed your mind about purchasing them you may return the Product(s) to us for a refund, provided that you pay the transportation charges; and
+7.5 If you have received the ordered a non-personalised product(s) and have simply changed your mind about purchasing them you may return the Product(s) to us for a refund, provided that you pay the transportation charges; and

 184.108.40.206 Enclosed all accessories, in box warranties and other material supplied unless informed otherwise.